-For many positions, companies use a job description to find good quality hires, set expectations and get them up and running quickly.
-The president of a small business, on the other hand, rarely gives up his post.
-He is often the founder or owner of the company and recruitment for his own job isn’t part of the thinking.
-Even when he is seeking a replacement, he is often looking within the organization and has a transition in mind.
+For many positions, companies use a job description to find good quality hires, set expectations, and get them up and running quickly.
+The president of a small business, on the other hand, rarely gives up their post.
+They are often the founder or owner of the company and recruitment for their own job isn’t part of the thinking.
+Even when they are seeking a replacement, they are often looking within the organization and have a transition in mind.
 So that person is already assumed to know what the job entails.

 Why is a job description for the president so beneficial?
 Bellrock recently helped one president draw one up.
 Here’s what he said:

 “I wear many hats in my business.
 I knew what I was supposed to do, but it was vague.
 The job description crystallized the specific activities of the President’s role so I could differentiate when I was leading vs. managing, for example.
 As it turned out, I wasn’t spending enough time on the former, and the latter was much easier to delegate—which I’ve now done.”

 A leadership’s orientation toward excellence – wanting to be the best, striving for improvement – is one of the most powerful indicators of a company’s ability to advance.
 It can and must be measured over time.
 A really useful tool in this regard is a job description for the president.

 Of course, the content of a president’s job description is specific to that company – particularly if the business is under $50 million in revenue.
 Those companies have a uniqueness that requires more customization than large organizations.
 All the more reason to get it in writing.